Priorities and Preemption¶

 in the HTCondor submit description file.

-If a program wanted to do some special work when required to vacate a machine, the program may set up a signal handler to use a trappable signal as an indication to clean up.
-When submitting this job, this clean up signal is specified to be used with kill_sig.
+If a program wanted to do some work when asked to vacate a machine, the program may set up a signal handler to handle this signal.
+This clean up signal is specified with kill_sig.
 Note that the clean up work needs to be quick.
-If the job takes too long to go away, HTCondor follows up with a SIGKILL signal which immediately terminates the process.
+If the job takes too long to exit after getting the kill_sig, HTCondor sends a SIGKILL signal which immediately terminates the process.